geigerzaehler/beets-check/README.md

 Adding unknown checksums:  1032/8337 [12%]
 ```

-This command calculates the checksums of all files in your library that dont’t
+The `check` command looks for all files that don’t have a checksum yet.
+It computes the checksum for each of these files and stores it in the
-have one yet and stores the in them database.
-It also prints a warning if one of the integrity tools has found an error.
+database.
+The command also prints a warning if one of the integrity
+tools has found an error.

 After some time (or maybe a system crash) you’ll probably want to go back to
 your library and verify that none of the files has changed.
 To do this run